boomNDS/B-Vault/README.md

 # B-Vault
 CLI tool collection and a step‑by‑step setup guide for your new shell environment.
+(I write for my future setup, never test it yet, it's a copy of my current setup, and add some improvements)

 ## Overview